cse110-sp24-group18/warmup-exercise/TaskList/README.md

 DESCRIPTION
 DELETE

+### Usage
+Explain usage, through example use cases

+### Live Demo
+Video here

 ## Limitations
 Due to time contraints, instead of adding a ton of guards everywhere, opted to limited amount of possible text in task names and descriptions as a compromise.
 Also could not push certain other features like creating a task with prio, etc. Time is the biggest limiting factor.
+The other large limiting factor is opting out of using a database for this project and working around that due to programming and time constraints.
+This would have lowered code complexity significantly.

-## Members
+## Acknowledgements
 Michael Cheung, Min Kim, Taiki Yoshino